-When Lasting Powers of Attorneys came into force in England & Wales in 2007, replacing the Enduring Power of Attorney, it introduced a number of changes.
-One of the key changes introduced was the ability to appoint Replacement Attorneys.
+When Lasting Power of Attorneys came into force in England & Wales in 2007, replacing the Enduring Power of Attorney, a number of changes were introduced.
+One of the key changes was the ability to appoint replacement attorneys.

-When making a Lasting Power of Attorney, the person who is putting the Lasting Power of Attorney (LPA) in place is called the Donor, because they are giving the power to make decisions on their behalf.
-The people that they give this power to are called the Attorneys.
+When making a Lasting Power of Attorney, the person who is putting the Lasting Power of Attorney (LPA) in place is called the donor.
+This is because they are giving someone else the power to make decisions on their behalf.
+The people that they give this power to are called the attorneys.

 Why use a professional LPA service?